sassoftware/sas-trustworthy-ai-life-cycle/website/docs/2-document-project.md

 > <br></br>

 ### 2.3.2 Document the deployment location
-**Model engineer**: Document the deployment location and external connections.
+**Model engineer**: Document the deployment location and all external connections.

 > <br></br>
 > <br></br>